SAP-samples/manage-apis-codejam/exercises/13-api-designer/README.md

 ## Editing the YAML document using the API Designer

+As mentioned in the API Management scenario, there are scenarios where we wouldn't want to expose the entire API and we want to control/limit the number of paths/operations exposed for them.
+In our case, we want to only expose the `/A_BusinessPartner`, `/A_Customer` and `/A_Supplier` paths available in the `S4HC_API_BUSINESS_PARTNER`.
+Also, we don't want to expose the PATCH operations available for these APIs, only GET and POST operations.

+SAP API Management includes an API Designer through which we can modify the OpenAPI specification of our API proxies.
 The API designer editor enables us to do the following:
 - Import existing OpenAPIs
 - Download APIs
 - Generate equivalent HTML output views